dfinity/motoko/design/DFX-Interface.md

 either `"x86_64-linux"` or `"x86_64-darwin"`, and defaults to `builtins.currentSystem`.

-All binaries are either built statically (Linux) or only use system libraries (OSX).
+All binaries are either built statically (Linux) or only use system libraries (macOS).

 Compiling Motoko Files to Wasm
 ------------------------------

-In order to compile a motoko file, `dfx` invokes `moc` with
+In order to compile a Motoko file, `dfx` invokes `moc` with

     moc some/path/input.mo            \
         -o another/path/output.wasm   \